muratk5n/thirdwave/en/README.md

 ---

-When did Buttafuoco get in there?
+When did Buttafuoco get involved in there?
 Did he become a crypto-bro?
 Now you know they are finished in 10 days.

 ---